 Prerequisite: CH E 4473; graduate standing or instructor permission.
 Physical characterization of heterogeneous catalysts; catalytic activity of metals, semiconductors, solid acids, and shape-selective materials.
 Theories of catalytic activity, catalytic reactors, basics of catalyst surface characterization and activity measurement.
 (F)

 CH E 5183.
 Graduate Transport Phenomena.3 Credit Hours.

-Prerequisite: CH E 3123, graduate standing in Chemical Engineering, or permission of instructor.
+Prerequisite: CH E 3123 or graduate standing in Chemical Engineering or permission of instructor.
 Fundamentals of the theory of transport process; heat, mass, momentum transfer combined with chemical reactions; derivation of different equations to describe processes and process units; analytical and numerical solutions of systems of describing equations.
 (F)

 CH E 5243.
 Biochemical Engineering.3 Credit Hours.

 (Crosslisted with BME 5243) Prerequisite: CH E 3123 or permission of instructor.
 Current bioprocesses for reaction and separation with emphasis on fundamental principles of chemical engineering, biochemistry, and microbiology.
 (Sp)